ucsb-cs156-s23/team03-staff/docs/postgres-database.md

 # Postgres Database

-When running on Heroku, we use a Postgres database supplied by Heroku.
+When running on Dokku, we use a Postgres database supplied by Dokku.

 # Accessing Database Console